In this section

-To get you and your child ready for surgery we need to:
+To get your child ready for surgery we need to:

-- Put a name band on your child
+- Place a name band on your child

-- Get vital signs and do a physical assessment (Normally IVs are not started in the pre-procedure area)
+- Obtain vital signs and complete a physical assessment

-- Ask questions that are important for your child’s safety and review and have a parent or guardian sign the consent form
+- Ask questions that are important to your child’s safety

 Surgical operating room

 Though an operating room can look intimidating, the highly skilled and compassionate people who work at Children's create a caring, trusting environment for children and families.

 While we are preparing your child for surgery and giving anesthesia, he or she can hold a teddy bear or another comforting item.
 Even when you're out of the room, you can feel good knowing that our staff members will reassure your child by talking and even singing as he or she falls asleep.
 During the operation we will update you regularly and encourage you to ask questions about the procedure.